hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 ### Using Text + Voice Input

 You can configure an IVA which can take both Text and Voice an input.
-When the IVA has this combination, you can see both, the message composer and an audio recorder icon.
+When the IVA has this combination, you can see both, the message composer and the mic icon.
 The following image depicts a default state of IVA with a taskbox and both inputs enabled.

 ![defaultstate](assets/voicebot2.png)

-When the user selects their mode of input, for instance, voice, the audio recorder icon is highlighted and the user can start recording their message by clicking on the button.
+When the user selects their mode of input, for instance, voice, the mic icon is highlighted and the user can start sending their message.

 ![hoveraudio](assets/voicebot3.png)